 For wedding and event bands, or established original bands with regular gigs, asking for a deposit is standard practice.
 Typically, the deposit is non-refundable but deducted from the total balance after the performance.
 In this case, “non-refundable” means that in the event of a cancellation, the deposit amount will not be returned.
 It is common for deposit amounts to equal 25-50% of the total contract amount.

 - What is the minimum notice for a cancellation?

-- What if the venue cancels, will the band receive the full amount of the gig?
+- What if the venue or client cancel?
+Will the band receive the full compensation amount of the gig?

 - What if the band cancels?